Welcome to my Classroom!

 When I am not teaching I enjoy getting outdoors to walk my dog, hike, garden, or just observe nature.
 I enjoy reading biographies, autobiographies, and memoirs ... especially stories of perseverance!
 I also love to laugh, so working with teens is perfect! :)

 I look forward to meeting each of my new students this year and catching up with students I may have had last year!

 Please feel free to call or email with questions.

 Classroom Cell Phone Policy

 Cell phones can be a wonderful way to access information and to communicate with one another.
 However, cell phones can be very disruptive to student learning and I ask that they be put away with sound off during classroom instruction, independent reading, and work time.
 If students finish their reading assignments before the class period is over, they are allowed to access phones as long as they are silenced and not disrupting others.
-If students are using phones before they are done with assignments they will given a reminder of my expectations.
-If phone use continues to be an issue after the reminder I will conference with the student and contact parents.
-Ongoing phone issues or phone use that disrupts the learning of others will be reported to administration. *Students are responsible for their phones, not the teacher.
-If they choose to have their phone out or plugged in to a charger, they are responsible for keeping track of it.
+If students are using phones before they are done with assignments they will be given a reminder.
+If phone use continues to be an issue after the reminder I will conference with the student individually to discuss the issue.
+Unresolved phone concerns will result in a parent or guardian phone call/email.
+Chronic phone issues or phone use that disrupts the learning of others will be reported to your child's assistant principal. *Students are responsible for their phones, not the teacher.
+If they choose to have their phone out or plugged into a charger, they are responsible for keeping track of it.

 *Your child is welcome to use my classroom phone for emergencies if you choose to have your son/daughter keep their cell phone at home.